morsssss/benmorss.com/content/rock-theory/birth-of-the-unjazz.md

 Its roots lies in jazz.
 But it’s not jazz.
 Thus, we call it **“unjazz”!**

-I can’t wait to trace how unjazz develops from “Nothing but the Same” to the present.
-We’ll look at music by Rihanna, more Drake, SZA, and ultimately Doja Cat and Lil Nas X. For this, we’ll have to wait for part two.
-Tune in then… for… the rest of the unjazz!
+It's time to take a breather.
+When you're ready, join me in tracing how unjazz developed from “Nothing but the Same” to the present.
+We’ll look at music by Rihanna, more Drake, SZA, and ultimately Doja Cat and Lil Nas X. [Click here to continue!](/rock-theory/triumph-of-the-unjazz/)

 <div style="font-size:12px; font-style:italic; margin-top: 30px">